-Note.
-We are unsure about the statistical results reported in Problem 6-Condition A-5 as they seem to add up to 110%.
-We are unsure about the paired t-test reported in Problem 11 as the experiment seems to adopt a between-subject design.
+Note. a The statistical results reported in Problem 6-Condition A-5 added up to 110% rather than 100%, suggesting a possible reporting mistake in the original article. b Also, we are unsure about the paired t-test reported in Problem 11 as the experiment seems to adopt a between-subject design.

 Extensions - Prediction extensions

-We extended the replication of the experiments reviewed by also adding a test of four predictions that Thaler (1999) reflected on but have not been directly tested or shown empirical evidence for.
+We extended the replication of the problems reviewed by also adding a test of four predictions that Thaler (1999) reflected on but did not review empirical evidence that directly tested these predictions.
 We summarized our extensions in Table 3.

-Table 3

-Summary of extension design